dlindem/zotwb/README.md

 ZotWb works out of the box for [Wikibase Cloud](https://wikibase.cloud) instances.
 For self-hosted Wikibases (Docker or manual install), the configuration file `config.json` (profile folder) will have to be manually edited (Please contact us for allowing the necessary configurations by default in a forthcoming version).

 # Installation steps
 * ZotWb is a python3 Flask app.
-You need python3 installed.
+You need python3 installed, and the reconciliation engine needs the redis-server linux package.
 * Create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), and run all subsequent steps, and the tool itself, always inside that.
 * Clone this repository to a place of your choice, ideally the same project folder your virtual environment was created in.
 * The tool requires the installation of some python packages in your virtual environment.
 They are listed in 'requirements.txt'. the following packages; [install them in your virtual environment](https://realpython.com/python-virtual-environments-a-primer/#install-packages-into-it).

-On debian-based systems like Ubuntu, this looks as follows:
+On debian-based systems like Ubuntu, commands that cover all this look as follows:

 ```
 sudo apt install git redis-server python3 virtualenv libpython3-dev